- Parents Home

 Other signs of pyruvate kinase deficiency include:

-problems from the buildup of substances made when red blood cells break down,
+- problems from the buildup of substances made when red blood cells break down, such as:

 Iron also can build up in the body.
 This can happen because:

 - The body absorbs more iron when someone is anemic.

 - Blood transfusions, which are a treatment for pyruvate kinase deficiency, put extra iron into the body.

 A gene change (mutation) causes most cases of pyruvate kinase deficiency.
 Many different gene changes can lead to the condition.
 Symptoms can be very mild or more severe depending on which one caused it.